-Туре Quantity Lot # (if possible) Supplementary information Australia has not retained a stockpile of APM, apart from a minimum number of APM to be used for training and research purposes, as allowed under the Convention (see form D).
-(Refer to Form D) TOTAL
+Туре Quantity Lot # (if possible) Supplementary information Australia has not retained a stockpile of APM.
+Australia has also disposed of its minimal number of APM that were used for training and research purposes, as allowed under the Convention (see form D).
+(Refer to Form D).
+TOTAL